dustinpfister/blog_posts/_posts/threejs-vector3-apply-axis-angle.md

 ### 1.1 - Read up more on the Vector3 class in general

 In this post the focal point is just one little method in the Vector3 class prototype, there are many others that you should become familiar with at one point or another.
 There are also some basic things you should be aware of at this point such as the fact that the position property of the Object3d class is an instance of the Vector3 class, and that the object3d class is a base class for a whole lot of object in threejs such as Mesh objects, and Cameras.

+### 1.2 - There is also the Euler class

+The Vector3 class is used for, well, vectors in what might often be classed Vector space.
+There is some overlap between position, and rotation, but when it comes to the rotation property of an Object3d class instance that is an instance of the Euler class.

+### 1.3 - Version Numbers matter

+When I wrote this post I was testing one the source code examples in r127 of threejs.
+Always be mindful of the version of threejs you are using, and the version that the author of a source code examples was suing when it comes to threejs examples on the open web.
+This library is still moving very fast compare to many other projects, and code braking changes happen often.

 ## 2 - Basic example of the Vector3.applyAxisAngle method